headstrongsolutions/jarvis_printer/README.md

 The core CatPrinter is working as expected, and passing a Markdown file to it works also as expected (including rendering and printing images).

 ### To Do
- - [ ] 1 - Correct pathing for images in markdown docs
  - [ ] 1 - Load markdown data into markdown-editor
  - [ ] 2 - HTML form functionality for loading markdown files
  - [ ] 2 - HTML form functionality for creating new markdown files